-Much of that is attributed to new products on the market, such as energy drinks, bottled teas and specialty drinks like Kombucha, which few could have imagined would be given their own refrigerated cases.
+Much of that is attributed to new products on the market, such as energy drinks, bottled teas and Kombucha.
+These are drinks few people could have imagined would be given their own refrigerated cases.
 Those new products also brought new challenges to shelf maintenance.
 Make product selection easier for customers and drive higher sales with the SpaceDriver® II pusher display system from Retail Space Solutions, which is designed to manage bottled and canned products with ease, keeping products organized all day long.
 SpaceDriver II creates attractive, front-facing displays with its patented controlled-pusher movement, making it a practical solution to organize bottled products.

 Local, Local, Local

 Shoppers are far more likely to see locally grown or sourced products at supermarkets today than they did 50 years ago, when local produce and other foods were almost exclusively found at roadside stands and farmers markets.
-It’s true that consumer priorities are shifting, and grocers around the world are changing their product offering to meet the demand for locally-sourced foods.
+Grocers even internationally are adjusting their local offerings to meet consumer demands.

 More Food Comes Ready to Eat

 Though the 1970s brought the continued rise of frozen foods and other convenience products, in recent years there has been significant growth in grocery stores offering prepared and ready-to-eat meals.
 That trend spiked in 2020, and it’s easy to see why – with more consumers eating at home during the pandemic, foods like pre-packaged salads and produce draw in shoppers who want to make healthy food choices without time to wash and cut vegetables.